 If we rescind coverage based on a determination that a loan did not qualify for insurance, we provide the insured with a period of time to challenge or rebut our decision.
 If a rebuttal to our Rescission is received and the insured provides additional information supporting the continuation (i.e., non-rescission) of coverage, we will re-evaluate our original determination.
 If the additional information supports the continuation of coverage, the insurance is reinstated and if there is a claim, it proceeds to the next step in our claims review process.
 Otherwise, if we determine that the loan did not qualify for coverage, the insurance policy is rescinded (and we issue a premium refund under the terms of our Master Policies), and we consider the Rescission to be final and resolved.
-Although we may make a final determination internally with respect to a Rescission, it is possible that a legal challenge to our decision to rescind coverage may be brought after we have rescinded coverage during a period of time that is specified under the terms of our Master Policies.
+Although we may make a final determination internally with respect to a Rescission, it is possible that a legal challenge to our decision to rescind coverage may be brought during a period of time after we have rescinded coverage that is specified under the terms of our Master Policies.

-We have incorporated provisions into our Master Policies since 2014 that generally provide Rescission relief based on the number of months that borrowers remain current on their mortgage loans.
-As a consequence, our rights to conduct Loss Mitigation Activity involving Rescission as a remedy generally are more limited under these Master Policies as compared to our prior Master Policies.
-Our more recent Master Policies continue to include certain life-of-loan reservation of Rescission rights specified in the Master Policy, including fraud and certain patterns of fraud.
+Since 2014, our Master Policies generally include provisions that limit or prevent our ability to rescind our insurance coverage if the borrower has remained current on their mortgage loans for certain periods of time.
+While our Rescission rights generally are more limited under these Master Policies as compared to our prior Master Policies, our more recent Master Policies continue to include certain life-of-loan reservation of Rescission rights specified in the Master Policy, including for fraud and certain patterns of fraud.
 In "Item 1A.
 Risk Factors," see "Changes in the charters, business practices or role of the GSEs in the U.S. housing finance market generally, could significantly impact our businesses."